 Your radio station app also needs a superb player.
-I did some research to find out if radio apps have good players.
-I installed some radio apps from the Google Play Store.
+I did some research in a bid to uncover if radio apps have good players.
+I installed some from the Google Play Store.

 Most player designs were so so, which impacted my listening experience.
 But, I found a gem —well I have been using it for a couple of months now.
 Take a look at TuneIn's stream player.